 That truly depends on the type of business plan we are working on.
 Each business plan has a specific purpose.
 And, more importantly, each business plan has a specific reader.
 We go beyond the basics in understanding whether the reader of our business plan is a bank loan officer at a particular bank, a risk-averse investor, or an immigration officer looking into a visa application.
-It is not only important to understand what the reader is looking for in a document, but to also understand that reader’s background and experience.
+It is not only important to understand what the reader is looking for in a document but to also understand that reader’s background and experience.
 Is he most likely a financial analyst?
 Is he a legal professional?
-All this matters when preparing a top-notch business plan.
+All these matter when preparing a top-notch business plan.

 Our clients are very bold and brave.
 If they came to us for help, and they need a business plan for a specific purpose, that means that they are making a business decision and a step forward in their lives, as well as that they are taking a risk.
 We respect their courage.

 Thus, The Words That Define Us Are: Security, Support, Growth.